-Chart patterns occur when the price of an asset moves in a way that resembles a common shape, like a triangle, rectangle, head, and shoulders, or a cup and handle.
+Chart patterns occur when the price of an asset moves in a way that resembles a common shape, like a triangle, rectangle, head and shoulders, or—in this case—a cup and handle.
 These patterns are a visual way to trade.
-They provide a logical entry point, stop loss location for managing risk, and a price target for exiting a profitable trade.
+They provide a logical entry point, a stop-loss location for managing risk, and a price target for exiting a profitable trade.
 Here's what the cup and handle is, how to trade it, and things to watch for to improve the odds of a profitable trade.

 The Cup and Handle

-The cup and handle occur in a small time frame like a one-minute chart, and on large time frames like daily, weekly, and monthly charts.
+The cup and handle pattern occurs in both small time frames, like a one-minute chart, and in large time frames, like daily, weekly, and monthly charts.
 It occurs when there is a price wave down, followed by a stabilizing period, followed by a rally of approximately equal size to the prior decline.
-It creates a U-shape, or a cup.
-The price then moves sideways or drifts downward within a channel.
-It forms the handle.
+It creates a U-shape, or the "cup" in our "cup and handle."
+The price then moves sideways or drifts downward within a channel—that forms the handle.
 The handle may also take the form of a triangle.

 The handle needs to be smaller than the cup.
-The handle should not drop into the lower half of the cup and ideally should stay in the upper third.
+The handle should not drop into the lower half of the cup, and ideally, it should stay in the upper third.
 For example, if a cup forms between $99 and $100, the handle should form between $100 and $99.50, and ideally between $100 and $99.65.
-If the handle is too deep, erasing most of the gains of the cup, then avoid trading the pattern.
+If the handle is too deep, and it erases most of the gains of the cup, then avoid trading the pattern.

-A cup and handle may be a reversal or continuation pattern.
+A cup and handle chart may signal either a reversal pattern or a continuation pattern.
 A reversal pattern occurs when the price is in a long-term downtrend, then forms a cup and handle that reverses the trend and the price starts rising.
-A continuation pattern occurs during an uptrend.
-The price is rising, forms a cup and handle, and then continues rising.
+A continuation pattern occurs during an uptrend; the price is rising, forms a cup and handle, and then continues rising.

 Entering a Cup and Handle Trade